Shōso Strip

-Shōso Strip (勝訴ストリップ), also known as Winning Strip, is the second studio album by Japanese singer and songwriter Ringo Sheena, released on March 31, 2000, by Toshiba EMI.
+Shōso Strip (勝訴ストリップ), also known as Winning Strip, is the second studio album by Japanese singer and songwriter Ringo Sheena, released on March 31, 2000, by Toshiba EMI and Virgin Music.
 The limited edition version includes a special booklet and case.
 The album debuted at #1 and has sold over 2,332,000 copies.
 It was certified two million copies by the RIAJ.
 In September 2007, Rolling Stone Japan rated the album at number 89 on its list of the "100 Greatest Japanese Rock Albums of All Time".

 Background

 Sheena began to record Shōso Strip from the summer of 1999.

 Since she thought that the track list was almost the same as Muzai Moratorium, she started with a clean slate.

 There were several songs which were not recorded because of her busy schedule, but had been completed in her head.

 She decided to record new songs and replaced some of those old songs for the album with them.

 The recording was finished during that same summer.

 In 2012, the song "Tsuki ni Makeinu" was covered by Nanou on his album Unsung.